aryanguptajsm/calculator/README.md

 ## Requirements

 No external dependencies required.
-Works in any modern web browser.
+Works in any modern web browser